-During Lent, Christians must show greater spiritual care by renouncing animal foods.
+During Lent, Christians must show excellent spiritual care by renouncing animal foods.
 Moreover, they should elevate themselves spiritually through prayer along with good deeds, priests say.

-It is also said that during this period it is good to have a mass to sanctify the house.
-The priest is called to the house of the parishioners, where the holy water is sprinkled on those present and all the rooms.
+It is also said that it is good to have a mass to sanctify the house during this period.
+The priest is called to the home of the parishioners, where the holy water is sprinkled on those present and all the rooms.

 Can you drink water on Lent?

 Water is highly recommended during Lent.
 During Lent, beginners should continue to drink 1-2 liters of water daily.
-This amount of water helps to reduce the body burden caused by a significant amount of intoxicants entering the bloodstream, which are the result of fat breakdown.
+This amount of water helps reduce the body burden caused by a significant amount of intoxicants entering the bloodstream, which result from fat breakdown.

-According to church rites, this period of fasting is reminiscent of Christ’s sufferings on the cross.
-Thus during this period fasting is considered inappropriate.
+According to church rites, this fasting period is reminiscent of Christ’s sufferings on the cross.
+Thus during this period, fasting is considered inappropriate.
 Lent is divided into two periods: Lent, which lasts until Palm Sunday, and Lent, which is the last week, Holy Week.

 3 Ways to connect with Jesus during the Lent Fasting